-MISCELLANEOUS LANDS DRAFT GENERIC PLAN OF MANAGEMENT
+MISCELLANEOUS LANDS -DRAFT GENERIC PLAN OF MANAGEMENT

-PURPOSE OF REPORT: To place the draft generic Plan of Management for community land.
+PURPOSE OF REPORT: To place the draft generic Plan of Management for Miscellaneous Land on public exhibition in accordance with the requirements of the Local Government Act 1993.
+BACKGROUND: Council's miscellaneous lands are classified as community land.
 The Local Government Act 1993 requires that all land classified as community land must have a plan of management.
 No plan of management has been adopted for these sites.
 On 29 April 2008, Council resolved to prepare and revise existing plans of management to ensure statutory compliance and to maintain the relevance of the plans to inform use and management.

-Miscellaneous Land on public exhibition in accordance with the requirements of the Local Government Act 1993.
+COMMENTS: The draft Generic Plan of Management for Miscellaneous Land seeks to provide measurable strategies flowing from management objectives providing for long term focussed management of miscellaneous lands.
+RECOMMENDATION: That the draft Generic Plan of Management for Miscellaneous Land site be exhibited for a period of 28 days with a further 14 days for public comment in accordance with the requirements of the Local Government Act 1993.